bigdaddymax/imagezmq/docs/advanced-pub-sub.rst

 ================

 This code handles HTTP requests and can serve video stream from the headless server to your browser.

+We use a simple Python library that can handle incoming HTTP connetions to create a very simple HTTP server.
+Whenever there is an incoming request from the browser we start pulling images from the queue, encode them into a JPEG format and return to the browser as part of `multipart` data.

+As a result, we will receive a stream of frames that will assemble into a live video in a browser.

 .. code-block:: python
     :number-lines: